gerritjvv/rpmbuilds/hadoop-rpmbuild/hive/src/main/resources/README.txt

 Upgrading from older versions of Hive
 =====================================

-- Hive 0.10.0 includes changes to the MetaStore schema.
+- Hive 0.12.0 includes changes to the MetaStore schema.
 If you are upgrading from an earlier version of Hive it is imperative that you upgrade the MetaStore schema by running the appropriate schema upgrade scripts located in the scripts/metastore/upgrade directory.

-  We have provided upgrade scripts for Derby and MySQL databases.
+- We have provided upgrade scripts for MySQL, PostgreSQL, Oracle and Derby databases.
 If you are using a different database for your MetaStore you will need to provide your own upgrade script.

-- Hive 0.10.0 includes new configuration properties.
-If you are upgrading from an earlier version of Hive it is imperative that you replace all of the old copies of the hive-default.xml configuration file with the new version located in the conf/ directory.

 Useful mailing lists
 ====================